Die-Spengergasse/course-wmc-5sem/20_Typescript/50_Frontend_Tooling.md

 ### Overview
 * **Link**: https://prettier.io/
-* **Purpose**: An opinionated code formatter that enforces consistent style across projects.
+* **Purpose**: An opinionated code formatter that enforces consistent code style across the codebase and team.
 * **Developed By**: James Long and contributors.